datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .language-python}

-Here are the columns we want from the Gaia table, again.
+As a reminder, here are the columns we want from the Gaia table:

 ~~~
 columns = 'source_id, ra, dec, pmra, pmdec'